Mopping or steaming? Cleaning hard floors effectively

 This is quick and easy to set up and another useful tool to support busy family life and at £14.99 I really don’t think you can go wrong with one of these.
 The bucket capacity is 10 litres which is ideal, big enough but not too heavy to carry around.
 There is an easy spout for pouring out the water afterwards, causing minimal splash and mess.

 For ease of storage the mop can be taken apart quickly and then stood in the bucket and additional mop heads can be purchased as needed.
 Vileda have some great cleaning solutions so they are well worth a look.
+You can also find the best vacuum mop combo online.

 What is your approach to cleaning hard floors?